beccam/katakoda-scenarios/try-java/step4.md

 </pre></div>

-Run the following query from `jshell`.Notice that we select the row to update by specifying the `lastname`.
+Run the following query from `jshell`.
+Notice that we select the row to update by specifying the `lastname` and we use the `SET` keyword to specify the new value for `email`.

 ```
 {